avilleret/Gem-wiki/How-to-build-Gem-on-Linux-for-Windows.md

 The `--with-pd` option tells `configure` where to find Pd (headers and libraries).
 The `--without-ALL` option disables the use of all (optional) libraries (for now; when cross-compiling, some libraries get wrongly detected to be available).
 The `--with-vfw32` option turns on video-capturing via the olde video-for-windows API.
+The `--with-ftgl` options turn on font rendering support (according to how we compiled freetype2/ftgl; see above)

 #### malloc